bleech/flynt-docs/content/tutorials/creating-component/passing-data-view.md

 }
 ```

-Here we have defined a unique `name` property, set a display `label` for anywhere this component shows up in the WordPress back end, and setup an empty `sub_fields` array.
+Here we have defined a unique `name` property, set a display `label` for anywhere this component shows up in the WordPress back end, and prepared an empty `sub_fields` array.

 We now need to define two text fields inside the `sub_fields` array - one for the quote text, and one for the citation: